Soup Recipes

 Grains Rice, barley, or pasta add a starchy texture and a subtle flavor to the soup.
 Starchy, neutral, slightly sweet Minestrone

-See also Chunky Butternut Squash and Tomato Soup: A Cozy Comfort Food
+See also Mushroom and Farro Soup: A Hearty and Flavorful Comfort Food

 Popular Italian Winter Soup Recipes